How to Know You’re Having Sex with a Narcissist

 Sex with a narcissist might be the best sex you’ve ever had.

-2. Your partner is obsessed with pleasuring you over and over
+2. They are obsessed with pleasuring you

 3. Sex is all about them